 In SQL, string containment is a comparison operation that checks whether a string contains another string.
 The syntax for string containment in SQL varies depending on the specific database management system (DBMS) being used.
 However, the basic syntax follows a similar pattern across most DBMSs.

-To check whether a string contains another string, the LIKE operator is commonly used.
-The LIKE operator is followed by the string to be matched and a pattern that specifies the string to be searched.
-The pattern can include wildcard characters such as % and _.
+operator is followed by the string to be matched and a pattern that specifies the string to be searched.
+The pattern can include wildcard characters such as %

-Here is an example of the basic syntax for string containment in SQL using the LIKE operator:
+Here is an example of the basic syntax for string containment in SQL using the LIKE

 SELECT column_name